 A standard flavor is one that has a specification in this standard, which extends the core specification.
-The set-based flavor is currently the only standard flavor.
+The (list to be confirmed) flavors are the currently standard flavors.
 The procedure for submitting a new flavor for inclusion is described in Annex A.